-Short-term health insurance plans were intended for people who experienced a temporary gap in health coverage.
+Short-term health insurance could help people who experienced a temporary gap in health coverage.

 Short-term coverage is skimpy